gapotchenko/gnu-tk/README.md

 ```

 If you try to run this script using `just run` command on a Unix system,
-you will get an expected correct result.
+you will get the expected correct result.
 On Windows, you will get an error caused by the unavailability of `cp` command.

 One way to solve that is to use `gnu-tk` in place: